underscoreio/essential-scala/src/pages/intro/writing-methods.md

 ## Writing Methods

 In the previous section we saw the syntax of methods.
-One of our main goals in this course is to go beyond syntax and give you a systematic method for constructing Scala programs.
+One of our main goals in this course is to go beyond syntax and give you systematic methods for constructing Scala programs.
 This is our first section dealing with such matters.
 In this section we're going to look at a systematic method for constructing methods.
-As you gain experience with Scala you can drop some of the steps of this method, but we **strongly** suggest you follow this method during the course.
+As you gain experience with Scala you can drop some of the steps of this method, but we *strongly* suggest you follow this method during the course.

 To make the advice concrete we'll use this exercise from the previous section as an example: